AdamsLab01/AutoExhaust/README.md

 to help heat it.
 If the central house heater is off then the hot server room air will be exhausted outside.

 For more information see - https://adambyers.com/2014/05/automatic-server-room-exhaust/ ?or ping adam@adambyers.com

-All code (except external libraries and third party code) is published under the MIT License.